How Content Marketing and SEO Work Together

 The Differences Between SEO and Content Marketing

-While the two disciplines are interdependent and overlap, there are some clear differences between them.
+While the two disciplines are interdependent and overlap, there are some apparent differences between them.

-- SEO is a narrower discipline that is more technical in nature.
+- SEO is a narrower discipline that is more technical.

-- Content marketing is much more broad and holistic.
+- Content marketing is much broader and holistic.